deb-intel/LPOTtest/_sources/docs/metric.md.txt

       topk: 1
 ```

-or

 ### Config custom metric in code

-User can register their own metric as follows:
+Users can also register their own metric as follows:

 ```python
 class Metric(object):